haagahelia/devops-course/docs/deployment/general.md

 - Scalability
 - Enables zero-downtime deployment strategies that minimizes disruption to users during updates.

+There are several **deployment strategies**, including blue/green deployment and canary deployment.
+The choice of strategy depends on the organization's business needs and goals.
+You can learn more about various deployment strategies in this [AWS whitepaper](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/deployment-strategies.html).

 Common tools for deployment automation: GitHub Actions,Jenkins, GitLab CI/CD, Azure DevOps, or CircleCI.

 Next, we will deploy our sample application that we used in the CI chapter to a cloud provider.